Don Francisco (television host): Television career

 Kreutzberger has also hosted Chilean versions of ¿Quién merece ser millonario? (which is based on the original British format of the international Who Wants to Be a Millionaire? franchise), Deal or No Deal, and Atrapa los Millones (which is based on the American format of the international Money Drop franchise).
 He hosted the first three seasons of Atrapa los Millones before retiring from the program in 2014; Diana Bolocco became the host for the program's fourth season in 2015, and would eventually remain with the show until its cancellation.

 He voiced Governor Bernardo de Galvez in a 2003 episode, "The Great Galvez", of a PBS Kids show Liberty's Kids.

-In 2012, Sabado Gigante celebrated 50 years on air.

 On 18 April 2015, Don Francisco announced his show would come to an end in September after 53 years on air; Sábado Gigante aired its final episode called "Hasta Siempre" on 19 September 2015.

 On 1 March 2016, Don Francisco announced his return to the television and signed a multi-year deal with Telemundo.
 His first show on the network titled Don Francisco Te Invita, a Sunday night talk show considered to be a spiritual successor to both Don Francisco Presenta and Sábado Gigante, debuted on 9 October 2016.
 The Telemundo show was canceled in late 2018 after the airing of 100 episodes.

 False death reports

 On April Fool's Day, 2003, a rumor arose that Kreutzberger had died, the rumor appearing around the New York and New Jersey area.
-The rumor proved false, but distressed many of his fans until it was revealed as an April Fool's joke.
+The rumor proved false, but distressed many of his fans until it was revealed that it was a joke and Francisco had not actually died.